The 5 Best Duramax LML Performance Mods

 - Cool intake sounds

 The two options for engine tuning are using a plug-and-play tuner such as SCT, Edge, Bully Dog, etc. or opting for custom tuning.
-OBDII tuners like the ones I just mentioned are generally the easiest and best option for anyone simply looking for a little extra power.
-These tuners come with pre-built maps built for performance, towing, fuel economy, and more.
+Plug-and-play tuners come with pre-built maps built for performance, towing, fuel economy, and more.
 They are easy to use and offer the ability to change between maps easily depending on what you are using your Duramax for.

 Custom tuning is best for people looking to maximize performance gains.
 Unless you are planning on going full bolt-on, upgrading your turbo, or aiming for aggressive power gains then you likely don’t need custom tuning.
 However, since custom tunes are built specific to your exact engine and mods they offer the best power gains and are usually the most reliable.